How to assess if you’re ready to teach overseas

 Being proactive in preparing for a career teaching internationally can be a daunting task, but it is the chance of a lifetime to immerse yourself in a new country and a new culture.
 To see new places, learn new things, and re-invent yourself.

-Teaching in an international school is one of the best-kept secrets in the teaching profession.
 Some teachers take their first position abroad thinking that it will be their last.
 However once started on the ‘international circuit’, many teachers make international education an extended career choice for the excitement, discovery, and fulfillment offered.
 Almost always the students are incredibly positive and exciting to work with.
 Consequently, competition is fierce.
-If you are ready to work in an international school, start researching and find out what schools really want in a teacher and how to apply.
+If you are ready to work in an international school, start researching opportunities and prepare yourself for the adventure of a lifetime!